Security-Onion-Solutions/securityonion-docs/filebeat.rst

 You should see ``Loaded Ingest pipelines``.
 Once that is complete, run ``sudo so-filebeat-restart``.

-Assuming you have Netflow sources sending data, you should now start to see data in :ref:`hunt`.
+Assuming you have Netflow sources sending data, you should now start to see data in :ref:`dashboards` or :ref:`hunt`.
 Group by ``event.dataset`` and you should now have ``netflow.log`` entries appearing.

 More Information
 ----------------